What Is Tennis Elbow?

 Your doctor will ask about your symptoms and medical history.
-They’ll check for pain in parts of your arm and ask you to do some simple motions such as straightening your wrist while they press on it.
+They’ll check for pain in parts of your arm and ask you to do some simple motions such as cocking your wrist on an outstretched arm while they press on it.

 Often, that’s enough to tell if you have tennis elbow.
 If your doctor thinks there may be something else going on, you may get tests such as: